jackewings/PortfolioProjects/README.md

 ## Contact

-If you have any questions or would like to connect, please feel free to reach out via LinkedIn: [Jack Ewings' LinkedIn](https://www.linkedin.com/in/jack-ewings-profile/).
+If you have any questions or would like to connect, please feel free to reach out via LinkedIn: [Jack Ewings LinkedIn](https://www.linkedin.com/in/jack-ewings-profile/).

 Thank you for visiting my portfolio!